Mission

 Marine Corps Recruit Depot Parris Island is located on Parris Island and several smaller islands approximately 4 miles south of the City of Beaufort, South Carolina.
 Beaufort is a high cost military town, which is home to three different military installations.
 The primary activity at MCRD is the training of Marine Corps recruits.
 The facility covers more than 8,000 acres, including more than 4,000 acres of salt marsh and tidal streams.

 Marine Corps Recruit Depot is accessible by traveling either north or south on Hwy I-95.
 MCRD is approximately 45 miles from Savannah, Georgia and 90 miles from Charleston, South Carolina.
 Each of these cities has airports and car rentals available to travel to MCRD Parris Island.
 If driving to Parris Island please follow the signs toward Beaufort and/or Parris Island paying close attention as some of the signs are small or obstructed.
 Law enforcement officers patrol construction sites closely so please watch your speed.
-The base operator's phone number is 843-228-2111 or DSN 843-228-2111.
+For resource and referral services, call the Information, Referral and Relocation Program Manager at 843-228-2371 or the Communication, Strategy and Operations Office at 843-228-4294.

 There are no shuttles or public transportation from Charleston International Airport or Savannah/Hilton Head International Airport to MCRD Parris Island.
 If you need transportation from either airport upon arrival, please contact, The Depot Officer of the Day at 843-228-3712.